uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

     ##         37          5         49         38         24         11
     ##  starships
     ##         17

-We have to use the tilde `~` to introduce a custom function, and `.x` to use the vector being processed.

 To split a dataset an apply an operation to separate parts, we can use the `split()` function: